-- There are two distinct types of taxes: Nominal Stamp Tax, which is imposed on certain documents, regardless of their value; at the rate of EGP 0.9 per paper.
-(Please note that the USD equivalent of EGP 0.9 amount depends on the daily CBE conversion rate, due to the flotation of the Egyptian pound); and, - Proportional Stamp Tax, which is imposed at prescribed rates on the values of certain financial transactions.
+There are two distinct types of taxes:

+- Nominal Stamp Tax, which is imposed on certain documents, regardless of their value; at the rate of approx EGP 1 per paper per each copy of the document. and, - Proportional Stamp Tax, which is imposed at prescribed rates on the values of certain financial transactions.